Blog / news

 Across all commercial sectors, the information you entrust to translators and interpreters is often highly sensitive: case files, medical records, privileged communication, or personal data under GDPR.
 Ensuring data privacy and confidentiality is absolutely essential....

-Risks of using free online translators for legal / medical text and how our InterpretManager portal bridges the gap In legal and medical contexts, precision, clarity, and confidentiality are non-negotiable.
-Mis-translations don’t just cause misunderstandings, they can...
+Risks of using free online translation tools for legal / medical text and how our InterpretManager portal bridges the gap In legal and medical contexts, precision, clarity, and confidentiality are non-negotiable.
+Mis-translations don’t just cause misunderstandings,...

 Interpreter virtual coffee morning – Navigating the emotional impact of the job